SoftwareHeritage/swh-charts/README.rst

      kafka operator
    - ...

+Additional specific directories exist:

+- external-manifests: (Not an helm chart) A directory holding external manifests to apply conditionally to cluster configuration application specifics

 Those charts rely on secrets which are installed through other applications (relying on the "k8s-private-data" private repository).